The link below provides a link to the Scottish Govt website that gives information on the equine passport regulations.

 Click here for a foal registration diagram.

-New breeders are also required to join the Society and to obtain a prefix before registering their foals.
-Please contact the Registrar for more information.
+New breeders are required to obtain a prefix before registering their foals.
+Please contact the Registrar for more information

 Completed forms should be sent to the Registrar: